halilozel1903/NavigationDrawerApp/README.md

 # Navigation Drawer App
-It is a project about using Navigation Drawer.
+It's a project about using Navigation Drawer.